Legacy Trail (Florida): North Port Connector

+A separate trail connects the Legacy Trail to North Port in southern Sarasota County.
+The North Port Connector runs for 5.5 miles and begins at Price Boulevard in North Port.
+It heads north through Deer Prairie Creek Preserve before turning west and paralleling Interstate 75 for over almost four miles.
+The North Port Connector ends at Forbes Trail and from here, trail users use surface streets and roads (South Moon Drive, Border Road, Edmondson Road, and Florence Street) to access the main Legacy Trail.
+Florence Street connects to the main Legacy Trail at Nokomis Riverview Park.

 History

 The railroad line from School Avenue (on the trail's spur) to a point near Beneva Road was initially built in 1903 by Seaboard Air Line Railroad (via their Florida West Shore Railway subsidiary) and was extended south from there to Venice in 1911.
 Track from Shade Avenue north to Fruitville Road was built in 1927 by the Atlantic Coast Line Railroad (via their Tampa Southern Railroad subsidiary).
-The two lines were consolidated onto the route the trail follows today in 1967 when the Atlantic Coast Line and Seaboard Air Line merged and became the Seaboard Coast Line Railroad (which later became part of CSX Transportation).
+The Atlantic Coast Line tracks ran directly beside the Seaboard Air Line tracks between Shade Avenue and Beneva Road before the former continued east out of the city.
+The two parallel railroad lines were consolidated onto the route the trail follows today in 1967 when the Atlantic Coast Line and Seaboard Air Line merged and became the Seaboard Coast Line Railroad (which later became part of CSX Transportation).

 In Venice, the railroad line was integral to the city's history and benefited the city's economy.
 The railroad was used by cadets and faculty of the Kentucky Military Institute for winter classes from 1933 to 1970, transported patients to Fred H. Albee's Florida Medical Center from 1932 to 1942, transported goods and servicemen to Venice Army Air Field during World War II, and used by Ringling Bros. and Barnum & Bailey Circus, which was headquartered in Venice from 1959 to 1992.
 The circus was the last consistent service the rail line carried.

 Owing to decreased demand for service and the heavily deteriorated condition of the tracks and bridges, CSX Transportation and Seminole Gulf Railway, who had been leasing the line from CSX since 1987, came to an agreement with Sarasota County to abandon the railroad line south of Palmer Ranch.
 In return, Sarasota County, in conjunction with The Trust for Public Land, purchased and acquired the right of way in December 2004 for $11.75 million to use as a public recreational trail.
 The original 10 mile segment of Legacy Trail from Venice to Culverhouse Nature Park near Palmer Ranch opened to the public on March 28, 2008.